digital-asset/docs.daml.com/docs/2.7.1/docs/query/pqs-user-guide.rst

 Pruning with ``prune_to_offset``
 --------------------------------

-The ``prune_to_offset`` function is a PostgreSQL function that allows you to prune the ledger data up to a specified offset.
-It has the same behavior as the ``datastore postgres-document prune`` command, but does not feature a dry-run option.
+The ``prune_to_offset`` PostgreSQL function allows you to prune ledger data up to a specified offset.
+It has the same behavior as the ``datastore postgres-document prune`` command, except it does not offer dry runs.

-To use ``prune_to_offset``, you need to provide a offset as a text
+To use ``prune_to_offset``, provide an offset as a text
 argument:

 .. code:: sql

    SELECT * FROM prune_to_offset('<offset>');

-The function will delete transactions and update active contracts as described above.
+This function deletes transactions and update active contracts as described :ref:`earlier in this section <pqs-pruning-behavior>`.

-You can use ``prune_to_offset`` in combination with the ``get_offset`` function to prune data up to a specific timestamp or interval.
-For example, to prune data older than 30 days, you can use the following
+To prune data up to a specific timestamp or interval, use ``prune_to_offset`` in combination with the ``get_offset`` function.
+For example, the following query prunes data older than 30 days:
-query:

 .. code:: sql